Reinforcement Learning for Test Case Prioritization: Validation

 \textbf{Overview}.
 Table~\ref{tab:results} shows the averages and standard deviations of APFD and NRPA for the eight datasets, using different configurations (combinations of ranking model and RL algorithm).
 Each column and row corresponds to a dataset and configuration, respectively.
 For example, the first column reports on how different configurations perform with \textit{Paint-Control}, and the first row shows how the combination of pointwise ranking and A2C works for all datasets.
 We use convention ${[ranking\; model]-[RL \; algorithm]}$ to refer to configurations in the rest of the paper.
 For example \textit{pairwise-A2C} refers to a configuration of the pairwise ranking model and A2C algorithm.

 \begin{definition} {(Relative Performance Rank)} For each dataset (column), the relative performance ranks of configurations in terms of APFD or NRPA are depicted with $\circled{n}$, where a lower rank $n$ indicates better performance.
 Assuming that $cnt$ of a configuration $cf$ denotes the number of configurations with a significantly lower average in terms of APFD or NRPA, a configuration with a higher $cnt$ is ranked lower, and two configurations with identical $cnt$ are ranked equal.
-For instance, for dataset \textit{IMAGE}, configurations \textit{pointwise-A2C}, \textit{pairwuse-ACER}, and \textit{pointwise-ACER} are ranked \circled{1}, because the $cnt$ of all three configurations are equal and significantly higher than other configurations. \end{definition}
+For instance, for dataset \textit{IMAGE}, \TR{R1.3}{configurations \textit{pairwise-A2C} and \textit{pairwise-ACER} are ranked \circled{1},} because the $cnt$ of all three configurations are equal and significantly higher than other configurations. \end{definition}

 To check for significant differences in results across configurations for a given dataset, we use Welch's ANOVA~\cite{welch1947generalization} to compare all configurations across all cycles, with one NRPA or APFD value per cycle.
 Then we perform the Games-Howell post-hoc test~\cite{games1976pairwise} to compare each pair of configurations.
 The significance level is set to 0.05, and therefore any difference with \textit{p}-value $<$= 0.05 is considered significant.
 We use Welch's ANOVA rather than one-way ANOVA because the variance in results across configurations are not equal.
 Also, we rely on the Games-Howell post-hoc test due to its compatibility with Welch's ANOVA (i.e., no assumption about equal variance).
 Using this post-hoc test also addresses the usual problems related to repeated testing when performing multiple comparisons (increased type-I error)~\cite{kim2014analysis}.